ilius/pyglossary/README.md

 You may use `--no-sqlite` to override this and switch to indirect mode.

 Currently you can not disable alternates in SQLite mode (`--no-alts` is ignored).

+## Sorting

+There are two things than can activate sorting entries:

+- Output format requires sorting (as explained [above](#direct-and-indirect-modes))
+- You pass `--sort` flag in command line.

+In the case of passing `--sort`, you can also pass:
+- `--sort-key` to select sort key aka sorting order, see [doc/sort-key.md](./doc/sort-key.md)
+- `--sort-encoding` to change the encoding used for sort
+	- UTF-8 is the default encoding for all sort keys and all output formats (unless mentioned otherwise)
+	- This will only effect the order of entries, and will not corrupt words / definition
+	- Non-encodable characters are replaced with `?` byte (*only for sorting*)

 ## Cache directory